What AI does HubSpot use? A complete guide to Breeze AI

 Expert Verified

-It seems like every software tool slapped an "AI" badge on its features over the last year.
+It seems like every software tool introduced innovative AI features over the last year.
 It’s changing how we work, especially when it comes to managing customer relationships.
-HubSpot, being one of the biggest names in the CRM world, jumped right in with its own AI suite, now called "Breeze."
-It promises to make everything from marketing to sales and service a whole lot smarter.
+HubSpot, being a leading name in the CRM world, has launched an impressive AI suite, now called "Breeze."
+It makes everything from marketing to sales and service a whole lot smarter and more efficient in 2026.

-This is your no-fluff guide to HubSpot’s Breeze AI.
-We’ll break down what it is, the AI models it runs on, its main features, and where it just doesn’t quite measure up, especially when you compare it to more focused, flexible AI tools.
+This is your comprehensive guide to HubSpot's Breeze AI.
+We’ll break down what it is, the powerful AI models it runs on, its main features, and how you can complement it with other flexible AI tools to suit your specific needs.

 What AI does HubSpot use, exactly?

-Alright, let’s get right to it.
-When you ask, "what AI does HubSpot use?", the answer isn’t a single thing.
-HubSpot takes a mix-and-match approach, blending its own homegrown AI with some of the heaviest hitters from other companies.
+Alright, let's get right to it.
+When you ask, "what AI does HubSpot use?", the answer highlights HubSpot's commitment to quality.
+HubSpot takes a sophisticated mix-and-match approach, blending its own homegrown AI with some of the heaviest hitters from other companies.

-According to HubSpot’s own AI Trust Center, they’re using a handful of different models to power Breeze.
+According to HubSpot's own AI Trust Center, they're using a handful of reliable models to power Breeze.
 This includes tech from:

-• Anthropic: The Claude family of models is in the mix too, known for being great at conversational AI and creating content.
+Anthropic: The Claude family of models is in the mix too, known for being great at conversational AI and creating helpful content.

-• Stability AI: For visuals, like whipping up a quick blog header or a social media graphic, they tap into models from Stability AI.
+Stability AI: For visuals, like whipping up a professional blog header or a social media graphic, they tap into models from Stability AI.

-This multi-model strategy is pretty smart.
+This multi-model strategy is very smart.
 It lets HubSpot pick the right tool for the job, whether that’s drafting a sales email or digging through your CRM data for insights.
-For you, all this tech is just neatly bundled together under the Breeze AI brand.
+For you, all this tech is just neatly bundled together under the mature Breeze AI brand.

 Understanding Breeze AI: HubSpot's AI suite

-Breeze AI is basically the brand name for every AI-powered feature you’ll find across the HubSpot platform.
+Breeze AI is the brand name for the AI-powered features you'll find across the HubSpot platform.
 The whole idea is to weave AI into the daily grind for marketing, sales, and service teams.
-It’s not one single tool, but a collection of features that fall into three main categories.
+It’s a robust collection of features that fall into three main categories.

 Breeze Copilot: The AI sidekick